 §551.212.
 Reporting Abuse, Neglect, and Exploitation to DFPS.

-(a) A person, including a facility owner or employee, who has cause to believe that a resident of a facility has been or is being subjected to physical abuse, sexual abuse, sexual exploitation, verbal or emotional abuse, neglect, or exploitation, as those terms are defined in Chapter 711 of this title (relating to Investigations in DADS Mental Retardation and DSHS Mental Health Facilities and Related Programs), by a person other than a resident of the facility, must report the alleged abuse, neglect, or exploitation to the Texas Department of Family and Protective Services (DFPS), as required by Chapter 711 of this title , by calling 1-800-647-7418.
+(a) A person, including a facility owner or employee, who has cause to believe that a resident of a facility has been or is being subjected to physical abuse, sexual abuse, sexual exploitation, verbal or emotional abuse, neglect, or exploitation, as those terms are defined in Chapter 711 of this title (relating to Investigations of Individuals Receiving Services from Certain Providers) , by a person other than a resident of the facility, must report the alleged abuse, neglect, or exploitation to DFPS, as required by Chapter 711 of this title (relating to Investigations of Individuals Receiving Services from Certain Providers), by calling 1-800-252-5400 .

 (b) If the person making the report is not an employee of the facility, such as a resident or visitor, facility staff must assist the person in making the report, if necessary.

-(c) The facility must assist a DFPS investigator by preserving and safeguarding evidence of the alleged abuse, neglect, or exploitation and by ensuring that facility employees are made available upon request by the investigator.
+(c) The facility must assist an HHSC investigator by preserving and safeguarding evidence of the alleged abuse, neglect, or exploitation and by ensuring that facility employees are made available upon request by the investigator.

 §551.213.
-Reporting Incidents to DADS.
+Reporting Incidents to HHSC .

-(a) In this section, serious physical injury is defined as in Chapter 711 of this title (relating to Investigations in DADS Mental Retardation and DSHS Mental Health Facilities and Related Programs).
+(a) In this section, serious physical injury is defined as in Chapter 711 of this title (relating to Investigations of Individuals Receiving Services from Certain Providers) .

-(b) A facility must report any of the following incidents to DADS' Consumer Rights and Services Section at 1-800-458-9858 or 512-438-2633 within one hour after suspecting or learning of the incident:
+(b) A facility must report any of the following incidents to HHSC’s Complaint and Incident Intake Section at 1-800-458-9858 within one hour after suspecting or learning of the incident:

 (1) alleged (Class I) physical abuse of a resident, as defined in Chapter 711 of this title, that caused or may have caused serious physical injury;